PrideFest 2016 Q&A

 When and where is the parade?

-The parade is starting one hour earlier this year, at 11 a.m.
+The parade is starting ONE HOUR LATER at Noon.
 Be sure to get a great spot to enjoy the fun!

 If you are involved in the parade, the staging area is located east of 8th Street along market.
 Check your email for detailed instructions or contact email@example.com for more information.